llenroc/OzCryptoTax/README.md

-## OzCryptoTax website
+# Ozcrypto.tax website
-A website to do basic calculations for Australian tax when it comes to cryptocurrencies.
-It is developed with Angular 5 with support for Electron

-You can visit it here: https://www.ozcrypto.tax/
+This web package is part of the Ozcrypto.tax codebase.

 ## This is still in active development
 You can follow along with development on the trello: https://trello.com/b/AVPgzFWT/ozcryptotax

 ## Current Features

 + It can run
-+ Angular 5
-+ Electron support
++ It can be compiled with Electron to run as an executable
-+ Material Design
++ Material design

-## Install dependencies with npm :
+## Install dependencies with npm

 ``` bash
 npm install
 ```

 If you want to generate Angular components with Angular-cli , you **MUST** install `@angular/cli` in npm global context.
 Please follow [Angular-cli documentation](https://github.com/angular/angular-cli) if you had installed a previous version of `angular-cli`.

 ``` bash